Living and Learning

 Tamarac House, an upperclass hall for people interested in the outdoors, sponsors programs and outings such as the Tamarac Outdoor Film Festival, climbing workshops, fly-fishing trips, and the Outdoor Iron Chef competition that introduce people within the campus community to the joys of the outdoors.
 Twenty-two students are housed in twelve apartments with a shared lounge.
 Students apply to live in Tamarac House, and are required to participate in programs and community living.

 Interest houses are an ideal option for sophomores, juniors, and seniors who would like to live with a small group of people who have a common interest and who want to share this interest with the campus community.
 Interest houses sponsor guest speakers, informal discussions, social gatherings, international dinners, and annual festivities such as the Hunger Banquet, Quarter Coffee Café, and Wordstock.
 In the language houses, everyone tries to speak only the respective language – French, German, Spanish or Japanese – and learn about the culture.
-The other interest houses are the Asian Studies House, Multi-Ethnic Center for Cultural Affairs (MECCA), Fine Arts House, Environmental House (Outhouse), Global Awareness House, Writing House, and Community Service House.
+The other interest houses are the Asian Studies House, Multicultural House, Fine Arts House, Environmental House (Outhouse), Global Awareness House, Writing House, and Community Service House.
 Students apply to live in an interest house and are required to participate in programs and community living.

 THE COLLEGE DOES PROVIDE:

 - beds (extra-long twin, except Prentiss) with mattresses